-- 1. During the semester in which clinical teaching is conducted, prospective clinical teachers must be within 12 semester hours of graduation, including clinical teaching. - Submission of an application for admission to clinical teaching in the Office of the Dean of the School of Education by February 15 if the clinical teaching is to begin in the fall semester or by October 1 if clinical teaching is to begin in the spring semester. - A cumulative grade point average of at least 2.75, a grade point average of at least 2.75 in each teaching field or area of concentration, and a grade point average of at least 2.75 in professional education courses Teaching fields or concentrations must be completed prior to clinical teaching.
-Education courses, with the exception of EDU 4375, must be completed prior to clinical teaching. - 4.
+- During the semester in which clinical teaching is conducted, prospective clinical teachers must be within 12 semester hours of graduation, including clinical teaching. - 2.
+Submission of an application for admission to clinical teaching in the Office of the Dean of the School of Education by February 15 if the clinical teaching is to begin in the fall semester or by September 15 if clinical teaching is to begin in the spring semester.

+- 3. A cumulative grade point average of at least 2.75, a grade point average of at least 2.75 in each teaching field or area of concentration, and a grade point average of at least 2.75 in professional education courses. - 4.
 Completion of the 40 clock-hour field experience requirement associated with EDU 3301 and EDU 3302 prior to the beginning of clinical teaching. - 5.
 Departmental endorsements from faculty in each of the teaching fields or concentrations.
 The endorsement forms may be obtained from the Certification Officer in the School of Education.
 Students who transfer to Howard Payne at the junior level or above may obtain endorsements from faculty members of colleges and universities attended prior to admission to HPU.
-All endorsements must be received by February 15 if the clinical teaching is to begin in the fall semester or by October 1 if clinical teaching is to begin in the spring semester. - All education course prerequisites and required grade point averages must be attained prior to student teaching.
-This applies to all students regardless of which catalog is being followed.

-- All candidates must have passed EDU 4100, TExES Review, prior to being admitted to clinical teaching.
+All endorsements must be received by February 15 if the clinical teaching is to begin in the fall semester or by September 15 if clinical teaching is to begin in the spring semester. - 6.
+All education course prerequisites and required grade point averages must be attained prior to clinical teaching.
+This applies to all students regardless of which catalog is being followed. - 7.
+All candidates must have passed EDU 4100, TEXES Review, prior to being admitted to clinical teaching.
 This applies regardless of which catalog is being followed.
 (Students should note that EDU 4100 is offered only in the fall and spring long semesters and may not be taken by conference.) - 8.
-All candidates must have passed the 4000-level TExES Reviews offered in their teaching fields prior to being admitted to clinical teaching.
-This requirement applies regardless of which catalog is being followed.
-Note: Not all teaching fields offer a TExES Review. - 9.
+All candidates must have passed the 4000-level TEXES Reviews offered in their teaching fields prior to being admitted to clinical teaching.
+This requirement applies regardless of which catalog is being followed. - 9.
 Approval by the Teacher Education Council.
 Students denied entrance to clinical teaching are entitled to appeal their status to the council. - 10.
-Students must fulfill all requirements outlined in the School of Education Clinical Teacher Handbook.
+Students must fulfill all requirements outlined in the School of Education Handbook.

-Note 1: Clinical teachers are not permitted to take more than 12 semester hours during the clinical teaching semester which includes GEN 4100, EDU 4375, plus clinical teaching hours (8).
-Clinical teachers may not leave their regular clinical teaching assignments to return to the Howard Payne campus for another class or to participate in other HPU activities except for the clinical teaching seminars scheduled each Monday afternoon from 4:00 to 5:00 PM.
+Note 1: Clinical teachers are not permitted to take more than 15 semester hours during the clinical teaching semester.
+Clinical teachers may not leave their regular clinical teaching assignments to return to the Howard Payne campus for another class or to participate in other HPU activities Students must request permission to take any additional coursework beyond 15 hours during the clinical teaching semester.